KratosMultiphysics/Examples/pfem_fluid_dynamics/README.md

 ## Applications used

-You can run yourself 2D examples using the GiD interface of the PfemFluid application.
+You can run 2D examples using the GiD interface of PfemFluidDynamicsApplication.

-Select the "kratos" problem data, then select "Pfem" botton, finally the "Pfem Fluid" logo.
+Select the problem data "kratos", then pick on "Pfem" button, finally the "Pfem Fluid" logo.

+Then you have to choose the dimension of the problem.
+Both 2D and 3D analysis can be done.

-Up to now, only 2D examples are ready, so please pick on the 2D icon that will appear.
+However, the examples are created just for the 2D case.
+So please pick on the 2D icon that will appear.

-After opening the Pfem Fluid interface, you will see at the left column the icons of two already prepared examples, one for fluid dynamics and the other accounting for Fluid-Structure Interaction (FSI).
+Once the PfemFluid interface is open, you will see at the left column the icons of two examples, one for fluid dynamics and the other for fluid-structure interaction (FSI).

-Once you have selected one of the two case, you just have to save the file, create the mesh and run the calculation.
+Once you have selected one of the two cases, you just have to save the file, create the mesh and run the calculation.

 For doubts/questions, please, write to falessandro@cimne.upc.edu